Blog Diets 5-Day Water Fast: How To Do It, Benefits, And Dangers

 See also

 Another thing you can do is drink more water during the week before the fast.
-Remaining hydrated at all times will help control hunger pangs and avoid headaches or lightheadedness during the first few days (16).
-You should also stock up on your vitamins, as you won’t be taking any during the five-day fast.
+Remaining hydrated at all times may help control hunger pangs and avoid headaches or lightheadedness during the first few days (16).
+It may be wise to continue your normal vitamin/mineral supplement regime as you prepare for your fast.

 5-day water fast